OpenNMT/CTranslate2/tools/benchmark/README.md

   * `$input` is the path to the tokenized input file
   * `$output` is the path where the tokenized output should be written

-The benchmark script will report multiple metrics, possibly aggregated over multiple runs.
+The benchmark script will report multiple metrics.
+The results can be aggregated over multiple runs using the option `--num_samples N`.
 See `python3 benchmark.py -h` for additional options.

 Note: the script focuses on raw decoding performance so the following steps are **not** included in the translation time: